neondatabase/reusable-workflows/README.md

 This GitHub action:
 - creates Neon branches for new, reopened, and updated PRs
 - resets Neon branches based on the `Reset Neon Branch` label
-- deletes Neon branches for closed PRs
+- deletes Neon branches for closed or merged PRs

 Here is an example of how to use it: